herowio/herow-plugin-flutter/README.md

 # Getting started

-You must **ask location permission** to your user before using HEROW.
+You must **ask location permission** to your user for the HEROW SDK to be functional.

 <details>
 <summary>Android</summary>